 3M 360 Encompass is a software platform that integrates computer-assisted coding, CDI, quality metrics, HCCS and population analytics into a single application so you can capture, analyze and advance patient information across the care continuum.

-Training and educational resources to assist a hospital with the transition to 3M™ APR DRGs by a state Medicaid or commerical health plan.
+Training and educational resources to assist a hospital with the transition to 3M™ APR DRGs by a state Medicaid or commercial health plan.
 From comprehensive consulting to modular services, 3M™ APR DRG Services can help any provider make a seamless transition.

 A CDI program designed to improve the documentation and coding of Hierarchical Condition Categories (HCCs).
 More accurate documentation and coding results in more accurate risk-adjusted payment for many health plans and payers.